Hasosh/hasanevci.github.io/_posts/2024-02-10-Learning-to-Simulate-Complex-Physics-with-Graph-Networks.md

 <span style="font-size: 24px;">Multilayer Perceptron (MLP)</span>

-Now the question might be: Well how exactly are these embedding functions $\varepsilon^v$ and $\varepsilon^e$ created or learned for the nodes and edges, respectively?
+Now one question might be: Well how exactly are these embedding functions $\varepsilon^v$ and $\varepsilon^e$ created or learned for the nodes and edges, respectively?
 Also, how are node and edge embeddings updated in the processor and how is the decoding function $\delta^v$ learned?

 For this purpose, multiple **Multilayer Perceptrons (MLP)** are trained separately i.e. for $\varepsilon^v$, $\varepsilon^e$ and $\delta^v$, a MLP separately.
 For $\varepsilon^v$ and $\varepsilon^e$, they encode the node features and edge features into latent vectors $v_i$ and $e_{i,j}$ of size 128.